researchSME/dnn-ladder-predictor/README.md

 # Predicting bitrate ladder using pre-trained DNN features

-This Repository contains code and data relating to the paper "**Efficient Bitrate Ladder Construction using Transfer Learning and Spatio-Temporal Features**"
+This Repository contains code and data relating to the "**Efficient Bitrate Ladder Construction using Transfer Learning and Spatio-Temporal Features**" paper.

 ## Prerequisites
 To install the prerequisites on `Ubuntu:20:04` using `miniconda3:23.10.0-1` run the following: